 - Each couple completing a pre-marriage inventory.
-After meeting with the pastor you will be contacted to set up a time to complete this.
-After the results have been received we ask that you meet with our Marriage Team Family Psychologist, Juliann Binienda, Ph.D. to review the results.
-Please call (248) 355-2114 to schedule an appointment with her.
+After meeting with the Deacon, you will be contacted via email to complete an online questionnaire.
+After the results have been received, a meeting will be scheduled with you to review the results.

 - Using the booklet "Together for Life," Ave Maria Press, to select the readings and prayers for your ceremony.

-- We follow a general policy that when the religious traditions of the two families are different, the Wedding Liturgy take place outside of the context of Mass.
-Normally our parish priest will witness weddings within Mass, our deacon will witness weddings outside of Mass.
+- We follow a general policy that when the religious traditions of the two families are different, the Wedding Liturgy takes place outside of the context of Mass.
+Normally our parish priest will witness weddings within Mass; our deacon will witness weddings outside of Mass.

 - Couples are permitted to ask priests or deacons who are family members, or with whom they are friends, to witness their marriage at St. Edith.

 - Ministers of another faith are welcome to assist at weddings here when a non-Catholic is marrying a Catholic.
 Please let the priest or deacon know of your request early in your meeting with them.

 - Saturday weddings are scheduled at 2:00 p.m.

 - Friday weddings are normally scheduled at 5:30 p.m.

 - Weddings may take place on other days of the week except Sunday.
 Times for these weddings will be determined in discussion with the couple and depend on what other parish activities may be scheduled.

 Marriage as Vocation